gunzenroses/React-redux-mui-jest-msw/README.md

 ## Used technologies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-For backend was used [json-server](https://www.npmjs.com/package/json-server).
+* For backend was used [json-server](https://www.npmjs.com/package/json-server).
-Tests are conducted with react-testing-library, msw (to mock rest api).
+* Tests are conducted with react-testing-library, msw (to mock rest api).
-As UIKit was used graphical library [mui](https://mui.com/)
+* For UIKit was used graphical library [mui](https://mui.com/)

 ## How to